Noé Ramirez: Los Angeles Angels (second stint)

 On March 28, 2021, Ramirez agreed to a minor league contract to return to the Los Angeles Angels organization.
 On May 11, 2021, Ramirez was selected to the active roster.
 Ramirez recorded a 5.40 ERA in 2 appearances before being designated for assignment on May 16.
 On May 18, Ramirez cleared waivers and elected free agency.

 Arizona Diamondbacks

 On May 22, 2021, Ramirez signed a minor league contract with the Arizona Diamondbacks organization.
 On June 18, he was selected to the active roster.
+Ramirez made 36 appearances for the Diamondbacks in 2021, recording a 2.76 ERA with 29 strikeouts across 32 2/3 innings pitched.

-On September 1, Ramirez was designated for assignment.
-He was released on September 3.
+Ramirez made 55 appearances for Arizona in 2022, working to a 5–4 record and 5.22 ERA with 51 strikeouts over 50 innings of work.
+On September 1, 2022, Ramirez was designated for assignment following the promotion of Wilmer Difo.
+He was released by the organization on September 3.

 Pitching profile

 Ramirez throws his three-pitch repertoire with good command and control of each offering.
 He features a deceptive delivery from a low three-quarters arm slot and hides the ball well until the point of release, making him especially tough for right-handed hitters to pick up his 89-92 mph fastball, and is considerably effective at getting left-handed hitters out with his solid 82-84 mph changeup, which he can throw in any count and uses it to keep all batters off-balance.